Thousands of military families struggle with food insecurity - NewsBreak

 “I felt embarrassed pulling out my vouchers,” she said.
 “But at the same time, I was thinking ‘Should it be this hard?’ ”

-Klor recalls treating her financial trouble as a taboo subject, even through she suspected many families around her were in the same situation.
+Klor recalls treating her financial trouble as a taboo subject, even though she suspected many families around her were in the same situation.

 “It seemed like it wasn’t something that you share with other people,” she said.